Luicel/Clock/README.md

 ```
 - Add a configurable command executable action for when a timer hits 0 seconds remaining.
-- Implement a renaming command for timers and stopwatches.
-- Implement regex support for days, hours, minutes and seconds for time arguments (instead of just seconds/milliseconds).
 - Make timer and stopwatch ticking dependent on Timestamps instead of Minecraft server ticks.
 - Cleanup the way in which displays are stored, tracked, and displayed (it’s a bit messy).
 Perhaps a data/display.yml file would be nice.
-- Allow timers and stopwatches to display in titles and subtitles.
 - Add MVdWPlaceholderAPI support for timer and stopwatch displays.
-- Reduce Reflections calls on startup.
-- Add aliases for commands (i.e. /clock information executes /clock info)
-- Add permissions for all commands.
 - Formatting config options for core messages (configurable command prefixes, headers, and primary and secondary colors).
 - Implement an automatic config.yml version updater.
 - Potentially make display formats all one string (with variables such as {time} included) instead of prefix + time + suffix.
-- Potentially make ClockObject own all variables that are consistent between models (i.e. state, name and formats)
 - Make the stopwatch lap history size (the List<> size) configurable in the config.
 ```